Diman0/Mailu_Fork/docs/faq.rst

 *Issue reference:* `102`_.

+.. _Fail2Ban:

 Do you support Fail2Ban?
 ````````````````````````

 Fail2Ban is not included in Mailu.
 Fail2Ban needs to modify the host's IP tables in order to
 ban the addresses.
 We consider such a program should be run on the host system and not
 inside a container.
 The ``front`` container does use authentication rate limiting to slow
 down brute force attacks.
+The same applies to login attempts via the single sign on page.

-We *do* provide a possibility to export the logs from the ``front`` service to the host.
+We *do* provide a possibility to export the logs from the ``front`` service and ``Admin`` service to the host.
+The ``front`` container logs failed logon attempts on SMTP, IMAP and POP3.
+The ``Admin``container logs failed logon attempt on the single sign on page.
 For this you need to set ``LOG_DRIVER=journald`` or ``syslog``, depending on the log
 manager of the host.
 You will need to setup the proper Regex in the Fail2Ban configuration.
 Below an example how to do so.

-Be aware that webmail authentication appears to come from the
-Docker network, so don't ban those addresses!
+If you use a reverse proxy in front of Mailu, it is vital to set the environment variables REAL_IP_HEADER and REAL_IP_FROM.
+Without these environment variables, Mailu will not trust the remote client IP passed on by the reverse proxy and as a result your reverse proxy will be banned.
+See the :ref:`[configuration reference <reverse_proxy_headers>` for more information.

 Assuming you have a working Fail2Ban installation on the host running your Docker containers,
 follow these steps:

-1. In the mailu docker-compose set the logging driver of the front container to journald
+1. In the mailu docker-compose set the logging driver of the front container to journald; and set the tag to mailu-front

 .. code-block:: bash